yangmillstheory/g/README.md

 If there's interest or I'm bored enough, sure.

-For now I just sync this into `$HOME/.bin` - which lives in my `$PATH` - manually using a script in my dotfiles repository.
-Keep it simple.
+For now I just sync this into `$HOME/.bin` - which lies in my `$PATH` - manually using a script in my dotfiles repository.